DaveFoss/DAVE_data/CONTRIBUTING.rst

 If you are proposing a feature:

-* Explain in detail how it would work.
+* Explain clearly and in detail how it would work.
+You are welcome to describe any alternative solutions you have considered.
 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a volunteer-driven project, and that code contributions are welcome :)